FDio/govpp/extras/libmemif/README.md

 Stop an instance of *raw-data* with an interrupt signal (^C).

+#### Jumbo Frames Raw data (libmemif <-> libmemif)

+*jumbo-frames* is simple example how to send larger and larger jumbo packets with libmemif adapter.
+This is simple copy of *raw-data* but with sending larger packets, so for more information read its code and documentation.

 #### ICMP Responder

 *icmp-responder* is a simple example showing how to answer APR and ICMP